 Closed Areas Within the Hospital

-We have closed areas commonly accessed by the public, including the hospital cafeteria, gift shop, chapel and various waiting rooms.
+We have closed areas commonly accessed by the public, including the hospital cafeteria and various waiting rooms.
 The cafeteria continues to serve patients and employees.

 Prenatal education classes have been cancelled until further notice.